mhausenblas/eksphemeral/docs/docs/cli.md

 mh9-eksp   e90379cf-ee0a-49c7-8f82-1660760d6bb5   v1.12        2             45 min    42 min   hausenbl+notif@amazon.com
 ```

-Here, we get an array of cluster IDs back.
-We can use such a cluster ID as
+Here, we get an tabular rendering of the clusters.
+We can use a cluster ID as
 follows to look up the spec of a particular cluster:

 ```sh